Confirming poison gas use in Syria will be tough task

 AMSTERDAM It took Tokyo police just three hours to confirm the use of sarin gas when members of a doomsday cult attacked five crowded subway cars in 1995, killing 13 people and sickening thousands of passengers.

-In Tokyo, high concentrations of sarin were immediately found at the scene, where assailants released the colorless, odorless chemical from plastic bags by puncturing them with sharpened umbrella tips.
+In Tokyo, high concentrations of sarin were immediately found at the scene, where assailants released the colourless, odourless chemical from plastic bags by puncturing them with sharpened umbrella tips.

 In Syria, about two months have passed since the first allegations of sarin use arose on March 19, when rebels and government forces blamed each other for an attack in Aleppo province in which dozens are said to have been killed.